TheDonMega/my_ai_project/README.md

 13. **File inclusion not working**: Ensure "Include Files" toggle is enabled in Query Options
 14. **DOCX conversion fails**: Ensure markitdown library is installed with docx extras
 15. **Downloaded file has wrong name**: Check that the original filename is preserved with .md extension
+16. **Multiple files not working**: Ensure files are being sent as 'files' parameter, not 'file'
+17. **Zip file not downloading**: Check that zipfile module is available in Python environment

 ### Debug Commands